 Days to germination

 Number of days to germination depended on various internal and external factors such as soil moisture, temperature, light (Bozena, 2023).
 Different dates of sowing showed significant effect on number of days to germination.
-D6 showed maximum days to germination (9.11) while minimum days (7.33) by D1.
+D6 showed maximum days to germination (9.11 days) while minimum days (7.33 days) by D1.
 Crop sown in late conditions faced low temperature during sowing which delayed the seed germination (Gupta et al., 2017, Eshan et al., 2023).
 Varieties and interaction shown no significant effect.

 Days to branching initiation

-Under different dates of sowing crop sown on 15th November (D2) took significantly higher number of days (28.78) to attain branching initiation stage over other dates of sowing dates while minimum days with 15th January (27.56).
-Among three varieties significantly a greater number of days (29.28) to attain branching initiation was taken by NBeG-47(V3) and a smaller number of days (26.67) recorded with JG-14(V1).
+Under different dates of sowing crop sown on 15th November (D2) took significantly higher number of days (28.78 days) to attain branching initiation stage over other dates of sowing dates while minimum days with 15th January (27.56 days).
+Among three varieties significantly a greater number of days (29.28 days) to attain branching initiation was taken by NBeG-47(V3) and a smaller number of days (26.67 days) recorded with JG-14(V1).

 Days to first flower initiation

-Crop sown on 1st November(D1) took significantly a greater number of days (39.56) to first flower appearance compared to other dates of sowing and significantly lowest number of days (29.89) were taken to attain first flower in 15th January(D6) sown crop.
+Crop sown on 1st November(D1) took significantly a greater number of days (39.56) to first flower appearance compared to other dates of sowing and significantly lowest number of days (29.89 days) were taken to attain first flower in 15th January(D6) sown crop.
 The results were in conformity with the findings of Ali et al. (2018).
-Among varieties, NBeG-47(V3) showed maximum number of days (36.28) to first flower appearance followed by NBeG-3(V2).
-Interaction effect of dates of sowing and varieties showed significant effect (Table 4.) as D1:1st November sown crop with V3: NBeG-47 variety showed significantly a greater number of days (44.33) to flower appearance and minimum days (29.33) in case of D6:15th January sown crop with V1: JG-14 variety.
+Among varieties, NBeG-47(V3) showed maximum number of days (36.28 days) to first flower appearance followed by NBeG-3(V2).
+Interaction effect of dates of sowing and varieties showed significant effect (Table 4.) as D1:1st November sown crop with V3: NBeG-47 variety showed significantly a greater number of days (44.33 days) to flower appearance and minimum days (29.33 days) in case of D6:15th January sown crop with V1: JG-14 variety.
 The commencement of the initial flowering was sensitive to temperature changes and could be delayed by extended exposure to either low or high temperatures.
 First flowering was known to be delayed by cold temperatures, while early flower initiation could be induced by higher temperatures Kumar et al. (2006).

 Days to first pod formation